 HOPE has been regularly active in eHealth as a member of the eHealth Stakeholder Group (eHSG).
 Established by the Commission in 2012 and renewed in 2016 and in 2020, this group currently comprises 40 European umbrella organisations representing different groups like health professionals and managers, patients and consumers, industry, and standardisation bodies.
 Its aim is to ensure an informed dialogue with the European Commission and to add value to policy design and implementation.

 On 20 July 2017, the European Commission had launched the public consultation on digital transformation on health and care to which HOPE contributed.

-On 25 April 2018, the Commission released a Communication on enabling the digital transformation of health and care in the Digital Single Market; empowering citizens and building a healthier society
+On 25 April 2018, the Commission released a Communication on enabling the digital transformation of health and care in the Digital Single Market; empowering citizens and building a healthier society.

 In response to this Communication, HOPE released a Position Paper in which it advocated that there is a need for further EU action in this area but that the Commission Communication does not bring a clear added-value.
-Its one-fits-all approach, its lack of clarity regarding the sharing of health data or the concrete means that could be set to mobilize resources for eHealth cooperation and the limited representativeness of the survey it is based on are many elements that leave room for improvement.
+Its one-fits-all approach, its lack of clarity regarding the sharing of health data or the concrete means that could be set to mobilise resources for eHealth cooperation and the limited representativeness of the survey it is based on are many elements that leave room for improvement.

 ICT services for Life Improvement for the Elderly

 eHealth Standards and Profiles in Action for Europe and Beyond

 Supporting the European eHealth Governance Initiative and Action

 European Momentum for Mainstreaming Telemedicine Deployment in Daily Practice